-- Make sure that you prepare your r business infrastructure for the jump in sales.
+- Make sure that you prepare your business infrastructure for the spike in sales.
 Is your distribution system in place?
 Is your payment system glitch-free?
 Do you have team members standing by for customer service and tech support?
 Expect success, and you’ll guarantee it.

 - Finally, time the launch in relation to existing products and their performance.
 The best time to launch a new product is when another product of yours is reaching the peak of its success.
 You can ride that momentum into the next wave of sales.

 The best way to ensure that your launch goes well is to have a unique and creative product in the first place.
-Beyond that, it’s a matter of communication.
+Beyond that, it’s a matter of marketing and communication.
 Stay in touch with your audience.
 Use email and social media to build excitement around your product, and be there to usher it into the market.
 Expect the unexpected.
 Be ready to handle questions, concerns, and other feedback from your audience.
-Stand by your product, and listen for all the notes it hits with your audience.
+Stand by your product but look for ways to incorporate feedback quickly.
 You’ll need to know what went well, and what didn’t.
 The day of your big launch is the day you start preparing for the next one.

 Launching a product can be stressful but also highly rewarding.
 There's no guarantee things will go as planned and it's wise to "expect the unexpected."
 But there are things you can do to increase your odds of success: